Lasseignejk/DC-Notes/React/React2--ReactRouter.md

     export default Navbar;

 So now we have a navbar.
 But what if someone goes up to the url and types in gibberish?
 It just renders "home."
-Instead, let's make a new component for error page.
+Instead, let's make a new component for an error page.

     import React from "react";